AIRI-Institute/doped_CsPbI3_energetics2/README.md

 Dataset
 -----
-The dataset contains  Cd/Zn- and Br-doped CsPbI<sub>3</sub> systems in two polymorphic modifications and predictions of their formation energies made using GNN-model Allegro trained on the DFT derived properties.
+The dataset contains  Cd/Zn- and Br-doped CsPbI<sub>3</sub> systems in two polymorphic modifications and predictions of their formation energies made using two GNN-models Allegro trained on the DFT derived properties.
+We considered limiting cases of the Allegro models fine-tuned on the PLS and PHS datasets due to monotonic increasing of the test RMSEs by increasing of the fraction of high-symmetry structures in training data.
 For each combination of metal dopant (Cd and Zn) and material phase (black γ- and yellow δ-CsPbI<sub>3</sub>), listed in the table below, we created distinct CCS.

 <div align="center">